 The AEPA practice test advice below is by real teachers who passed.
-It’s based not only on our 10+ years of research in AEPA test practice, our own experience preparing for this exam and what we discovered in mentoring teacher candidates pass the AEPA test.
+It’s based on our 10+ years of experience preparing/passing this exam ourselves.
+Plus, what we discovered in mentoring thousands teacher candidates pass the AEPA test.

 We begin with a real-life situation I found myself in just 3 years back…

 The short stop for coffee became longer as I chatted with the young woman next to me in line.
 When we realized we were both teachers, we sat together.
 Kaylee was bright, energetic, and excited to begin her career.
 It was easy to see that she would be a great kindergarten teacher.

 Then, her face clouded.
 That’s when she confided, “Well, I’m hoping to be a teacher.
 I did all the work.
 I just can’t pass the AEPA tests.”